-The level statements given below are illustrative rather than absolute requirements.
-They reflect the assessment elements on the following pages.
+ASSESSMENT CRITERIA

+Overall:

+Scholarship: The extent of knowledge and depth of analysis.
+Perspective: The breadth of view, critical perception and insight.
+Coherence: The synthesis and control of material and the persuasiveness of arguments.

+Content: The relevance of the topic to the content of the unit and the participant's experience.

+Structure: The structure and the way it enables arguments to develop logically and lead to reasoned conclusion.

+Presentation:

+Clarity: Communication of ideas, use of syntax and typographical presentation.
+Style: Use of language.
+Appearance: Visual impression and clarity of layout.
+Length: Number of words specified for the assignment.
+Referencing: Accuracy in citation and attribution, and the application of academic conventions.

+Analysis:

-Overall Scholarship Perspective Coherence The extent of knowledge and depth of analysis.
-The breadth of view, critical perception and insight.
-The synthesis and control of material and the persuasiveness of arguments.
-Content The relevance of the topic to the content of the unit and the student's experience.
-Structure The structure and the way it enables arguments to develop logically and lead to reasoned conclusion.
-Presentation Clarity Style Appearance Length Referencing Communication of ideas, use of syntax and typographical presentation.
-Use of language.
-Visual impression and clarity of layout.
-Number of words specified for the assignment.
-Accuracy in citation and attribution, and the application of academic conventions.
-Analysis Argument Interpretation Evaluation Application The line of argument within an appropriate conceptual framework.
-The development of a perspective through a reflective consideration within an appropriate conceptual framework.
-The weighing of evidence, exploration of other options, and the basis of judgements.
-Where appropriate, the application of findings and arguments in a reflective manner to the improvement of educational practices.
-Use of sources Scope and number Types of sources Scope and number Familiarity with a range of literature germane to the topic.
-The range of different types of sources used.
-Methodology, methods and ethics Methodology Design Critique (For dissertations and assignments based on empirical study) The explanation of the kind of study undertaken and the justification of the methodology.
-The explanation and justification of the chosen methods, including ethical procedures, and the overall design.
-The consideration of the strengths and weaknesses of methodology, design, ethical procedures and underpinning theories.
+Argument: The line of argument within an appropriate conceptual framework.
+Interpretation: The development of a perspective through a reflective consideration within an appropriate conceptual framework.
+Evaluation: The weighing of evidence, exploration of other options, and the basis of judgements.
+Application: Where appropriate, the application of findings and arguments in a reflective manner to the improvement of educational practices.

+Use of sources:

+Scope and number: Familiarity with a range of literature germane to the topic.
+Types of sources: The range of different types of sources used.

+Methodology, methods and ethics: (For dissertations and assignments based on empirical study)

+Methodology: The explanation of the kind of study undertaken and the justification of the methodology.
+Design: The explanation and justification of the chosen methods, including ethical procedures, and the overall design.
+Critique: The consideration of the strengths and weaknesses of methodology, design and underpinning theories.

+MA LEVEL DESCRIPTORS